iota-community/raspberrypi-pubsub/README.md

-# IOTA Raspberry Pi Demo
+# Raspberry Pi sensor data publisher

 This application allows you to use one command to start sending sensor data (the current temperature in Celsius) to the Devnet Tangle.

 ## Prerequisites

-To use this demo, you need the following:
+To use this application, you need the following:

 * [An Enviro Phat sensor board](https://shop.pimoroni.com/products/enviro-phat) connected to a Raspberry Pi